Canonization Process: Key Terms and Definitions

 The bishop will consult with bishops on a regional or national level to gain their opinions on the merit and timeliness of introducing a cause.
 If the evidence demonstrates merit the candidate will be declared a Servant of God by the bishop and the cause is opened.

-This phase is a trial of sorts where the Congregation for the Causes of Saints impanels clergy and other subject matter experts to review the files submitted by the bishop.
+This phase is a trial of sorts where the Dicastery for the Causes of Saints impanels clergy and other subject matter experts to review the files submitted by the bishop.
 This review is exhaustive and will probe even deeper into the life and potential miracles that can be attributed to the Servant of God.
-The postulator serves as the actors’ prosecutor for the cause of beautification and eventual canonization, while the Congregation is represented by an Advocate, who may argue against the cause in defense of the virtue and holiness of the Church.
+The postulator serves as the actors’ prosecutor for the cause of beautification and eventual canonization, while the Dicastery is represented by an Advocate, who may argue against the cause in defense of the virtue and holiness of the Church.

 After initial examination of the Servant of God it can be recommended that the Servant of God is worthy of greater praise within the Roman Catholic Church the title of Venerable may be attributed to the Servant of God.
 This honor is given to a Servant of God whose heroic virtue has been declared by the pope.